pip-services/pip-services-docs/content/en/golang/data/persistence/memory_persistence.md

 #### GetPageByFilter
 Gets a page of data items retrieved by a given filter and sorted according to sorting parameters.

-This method shall be called by a public **GetPageByFilter** method from a child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.
+This method shall be called by a func **GetPageByFilter** method from a child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.

 > (c [*MemoryPersistence]()) GetPageByFilter(correlationId string, filterFunc func(interface{}) bool, paging [*cdata.PagingParams](../../../commons/data/paging_params), sortFunc func(a, b interface{}) bool, selectFunc func(in interface{}) (out interface{})) (page [*cdata.DataPage](../../../commons/data/data_page), err error)